 For heroin users who want a steady stream of reliable income, meat is best.
 It's easy to nick and quick to sell in comparison, for instance, to electrical items, which are harder to steal and necessitate a trip to Cash Converters if you want to unload them.

-Scott sells his contraband in pubs, market stalls, taxi offices, building sites.
+Scott sells his contraband in pubs, market stalls, taxi offices and building sites.
 Sometimes he'll stop people in the street and ask them, but only if they look right.
 Other meat thieves go door knocking around their local council estates with a bag full of meat.
-Scott and the thousands of other meat stealers out there are part of a huge hidden black market that operates in every town and city in Britain.
-It's a semi-criminalised zone of betting shops, boozers, and shop "fronts" where people without nine-to-five jobs find work, buy and sell illicit goods, and generally get by.
+Scott and the thousands of other meat stealers out there are part of a huge hidden black market that operates in every town and city in Britain – a semi-criminalised zone of betting shops, boozers and shop "fronts" where people without 9 to 5 jobs find work, buy and sell illicit goods, and generally get by.